No-fault divorce update: Is the ‘blame game’ set to end?

 How will no-fault divorces change this?

 However, the requirement to provide evidence of one of the five facts above will be replaced with a requirement to provide a statement of irretrievable breakdown.
-The ability for one spouse to ‘contest’ a divorce in court will also be removed.

 When will no-fault divorce rules be introduced?

 Currently, there is is no specific date for the introduction of the Divorce, Dissolution and Separation Bill.

 However, the Bill is set to enter committee stage in the House of Lords on 3rd March 2020.
 This is where a Bill is considered line-by-line and is an opportunity for changes in wording or the addition of new clauses.

 Talk to the specialist family and divorce solicitors at Farnworth Rose

 At Farnworth Rose, our specialist divorce solicitors are available to discuss your circumstances with you and provide expert advice on your next steps.

 If you’d like to talk to a member of our team today, call us now on 01282 695 400.

 Or, you can arrange a call-back at a time that suits you by completing our quick online contact form here.